DoSomething/rfcs/015-customer-io-transactionals.md

 ## Customization

-The generic email transaction ID's can be stored in config variables:
+The generic email message transaction ID's can be stored in config variables:

 * `signup_created_email_message_id`
 * `post_created_email_message_id`
 * `post_accepted_email_message_id`
 * `post_accepted_email_message_id`
 * `user_club_id_changed_email_message_id`

+The relevant Signup or Post observers can dispatch a new job to execute `sendEmail` request for the relevant config variable (e.g. [SendPasswordUpdatedEmail](https://github.com/DoSomething/northstar/blob/main/app/Jobs/SendPasswordUpdatedEmail.php))

 Add fields to the relevant Campaign and Action models to store the transactional message ID to send for various transactions.